Kevin Walker (Brothers & Sisters)

-Kevin Herbert Walker is a fictional character in the ABC television series Brothers & Sisters.
+Kevin Herbert Walker In ABC television (channel) he is a functional character of Brothers & Sisters.
 He is portrayed by the Welsh actor Matthew Rhys.
 In a two-part 2010 episode, the actor Kasey Campbell played a teenage Kevin in flashback sequences set in 1986.
 Rhys is the second actor to appear in all the episodes of the series.
 His relationship with Scotty Wandell was included in TV Guides list of the best TV couples of all time.

 Character history

 Background

 Kevin, born April 18, 1971, was the fourth child of William and Nora Walker (the siblings are, in birth order, Sarah, Kitty, Tommy, Kevin, and Justin).
 Kevin's first sexual experience was with a girl, Sarah Gimble, but by the next summer he had sex with a boy, Tucker Booth, at his family's ranch house (Tucker also took Sarah's virginity and was the first person to do drugs with Justin, but Kevin likely knew none of this).
 When Kevin was a senior in high school, he began seeing a boy named Danny G. McCullough.
 Danny's sister found out about the relationship and told Kitty.
 Kevin swore Kitty to secrecy, but by that Christmas she had told the other siblings.
 Kevin then told his mother, and she quickly joined PFLAG.
 Years later, Kevin would express some bitterness at how this had unfolded, saying he had felt like "an exchange student in his own home."
 He also reveals a crush he had on fellow student Matthew Brown; he joined everything Brown joined from Future Farmers of America (Brown apparently grew a prize-winning pumpkin) to the golf team.
 Kevin eventually became a successful lawyer, but failed to make partner.
 He was out to his family as well as to the legal world, but struggled with romantic relationships.
 Several years before the start of the show, Kevin was in a relationship with another man which ended with enough regret that Kevin kept a framed photo of the two of them in his office.
 Kevin also implied that in his past, he had had problems staying faithful in a relationship and slept around with other random men at times.